 Reverse osmosis systems within a residential setting sometimes have pre- and post-filters as well.
 The pre-filter reduces any sediment in the water before it passes through the membrane.
 This helps extend the lifespan of the membrane.
 The post-filter uses granulated activated carbon (GAC), which captures some contaminants reverse osmosis systems aren’t as effective against.
 These include disinfectants like chlorine, disinfection byproducts, volatile organic chemicals (VOCs), synthetic organic chemicals (SOCs), and other substances which alter the taste or smell of water.

-There are a couple of important things to briefly note about residential reverse osmosis filtration systems.
+There are a couple of important things to briefly note about residential reverse osmosis water filtration systems.
 The first is they aren’t 100% efficient.
-A small amount of water is flushed down the drain along with any contaminants collected during the process.
+A small amount of water is flushed down the drain along with any contaminants collected during the reverse osmosis filter process.
 The second thing to note is you will occasionally have to replace the filters and RO membrane in the system.
 This is usually a simple process with minimal system downtime but is essential to ensure your system continues operating at peak performance.

 When weighing the choice between reverse osmosis water filter vs distilled, keep in mind both types of systems produce some type of wastewater.
-In both types of systems, the contaminants collect on one side of the process and must be flushed from the system.
+In both types of systems, the contaminants and impurities collect on one side of the process and must be flushed from the system.

 Reverse osmosis purification systems tend to be ideal for this because they are small enough to be installed in tight spaces, such as under a kitchen sink.
 Yet these systems are still powerful enough to provide sufficient drinking water for everyone in your household.
 If you are weighing the advantages of reverse osmosis vs distilled, the size and on-demand power of reverse osmosis systems clearly pull ahead.